 My interest in Cuban baseball first began during the 2006 iteration of the World Baseball Classic.
-At the time (and still to this day) my beloved Toronto Blue Jays were struggling to find an acceptable solution at the SS position.
+At the time (and still to this day) my beloved Toronto Blue Jays were struggling to find an acceptable solution at the shortstop position.
 A number of no-names and retreads had clogged up the position for years and it was becoming increasingly evident that in order for the Jays to be competitive in the AL East they needed a solution.
 That solution was right before my eyes and playing for team Cuba: Yuliesky Gourriel.
-I was amazed that this slick-fielding 5-tool player with power to all fields was not currently playing in MLB.
+I was amazed that this slick-fielding, 5-tool player with power to all fields was not currently playing in MLB.
 In fact, he was a virtual unknown.
-I thought to myself that he would look great in a Jays uniform instead of the softball-style Cuban League uniforms.
+I thought to myself that he would look great in a Jays uniform – instead of the softball-style Cuban League uniforms.
 Even if he couldn’t play in the states, perhaps he could suit up for Toronto’s 81 home games?

 As I kept track of Cuba’s progress in the WBC, I quickly realized that Gourriel was far from that nation’s only star.
 Players such as Yadel Marti, Pedro Lazo, Frederich Cepeda, Eduardo Paret, Osmani Urrutia, Yuliesky Gonzalez, Alexei Ramirez and Yoandry Garlobo were all able to step on to Major League fields that day and would not have missed a beat.
 Who were these mysterious Cubans?
 It was said that Cuba didn’t even send their best players to the tournament for fear of defection!
 Often times a Major League Calibre Player would never see an inning of playing time.
-For example, former New York Mets SS Rey Ordoñez didn’t play a lick as a backup for the Havana Industriales.
+For example, former New York Mets SS Rey Ordoñez didn’t play a lick as a backup shortstop for the Havana Industriales.
 Why not?
-The starter was one Germán Mesa and he is considered the greatest Cuban League shortstop of all time (defensively).
+The starter was the legendary Germán Mesa.
+Mesa is considered the greatest defensive Cuban League shortstop of all time.
 Those who saw him play in his late career say he was indeed equal to or better than Ozzie Smith as a fielder.
 He could also hit much better than Ordóñez.
 (Highlights of his play can be seen here around the :30 mark) One day I knew I would have to travel to Cuba and see these players for myself.

 What is undeniable is that Cuba is endlessly fascinating and full of contradictions: a poor country with one of the best health care systems in the world and a developing country with a near 100% literacy rate and free education (including University).
 Cuba is physically beautiful and seductive and it has a rich and ever-evolving culture that dates back many hundreds of years.
 The Cuban people are tough, resilient, egalitarian and pathologically sociable.